 The matrix sign function method for solving the Lyapunov equation was introduced by Roberts in 1971~\cite{robe80}, and it has since been one of the most widely used methods, owing to its easy yet robust implementation, excellent parallelism, and richness in level-3 BLAS operations~\cite{hqsw00}.

-We focus on the use of the sign function Newton iteration as solver, but the precision settings of Table~\ref{table:ir3} remains valid if different solvers, such as the low-rank ADI-based~\cite{blp08} or the Krylov based~\cite{jbri06}, \cite{simo07}, are used.
+We focus on the use of the sign function Newton iteration as solver, but the precision settings of Table~\ref{table:ir3} remain valid if different solvers, such as the low-rank ADI-based~\cite{blp08} or the Krylov based methods~\cite{jbri06}, \cite{simo07}, are used.

 The (scaled) sign function Newton iteration for the solution $X$ of Lyapunov equations is